 Tickets for Longleat’s Festival of Light must be booked in advance.
 Some dates are already on limited availability.
-The Festival runs from 10 November 2018 until 6 January 2019.
+The 2020 festival is themed on myths and legends from across the world.
+The Festival runs from 9 November 2019 until 5 January 2020.

 Disclosure: we were given free entry to Longleat Safari Park for the purposes of writing a review.
 All opinions are my own and those of my family.